Gas, Oil, Water & Steam Boilers

 There are various types of boilers available, including high-efficiency units designed to help homeowners rein in high heating costs.
 If your heating system is more than 10 years old, you may be able to achieve substantial savings by switching to a newer model.
 Buying a new boiler is a major investment and requires careful consideration to ensure the system will operate as intended.
 We work with leading brand names such as Burnham, Weil McLain and Buderus.
-Our professionals can help you choose the right unit for your home or business.
-We can handle the entire process for you while answering questions that arise along the way.
+Our professionals can help you choose the right unit for your home or business and answer any questions you have.

 When shopping for a boiler, ignore the old rule-of-thumb sizing, as this generally results in a boiler too large for the home.
 Choose a new boiler to replace the heat lost from your home through walls, ceilings, windows and other surfaces, using the Air Conditioning Contractors of America's "Manual J" guidelines.

 Gas prices traditionally tend to fluctuate less than oil prices.
 If you have access to a municipal gas line, install a gas boiler to save money on heating bills.

 Another consideration when shopping for a new boiler is selecting a venting system that will work within your home.
 Chimney-vented boilers exhaust naturally through a chimney, while power and direct-vent boilers use fans to push exhaust through a roof or side wall vent.
 Since power-vent boilers use air from inside, they can be installed only in open rooms, not in tight closets or crawl spaces.
 Condensing boilers have special venting requirements due to the acidity of the condensation that they produce.

 For additional help in choosing the right boiler for your home or business, in Frederick, MD or surrounding areas, call Tristate Home Services at 866-624-5970 or complete our contact form.